-Go to Home Page Diana, Goddess of the Hunt — for Ancestors!
+Diana, Goddess of the Hunt — for Ancestors!

-The CORBIN Y-chromosome DNA Surname Project
+The CORBIN Y-DNA Surname Project at FamilyTreeDNA

 including Variations, such as,

-CORBEN, CORBAN, CORBON, CORBINS, CARBIN, CORBYN, CORBINE, KORBAN, etc.
+CORBYN, CORBEN, CORBAN, CORBON, CORBINS, CARBIN, CORBINE, KORBAN, etc.

 This project utilizes Y-chromosome DNA testing as a tool for genealogical research on surname CORBIN and its variations.
+The project is based at FamilyTreeDNA, but people tested elsewhere are welcome to join by sharing results and lineages, either unofficially or by officially transferring

 Human gender is genetically determined by a pair of chromosomes that are, by convention, designated XX (for females) and XY (for males).
-Only males have the Y-chromosome, and because the male Y-chromosome is handed down intact from father to son through the generations (except for rare mutations), just as surnames are handed down from father to son, Y-DNA testing can identify common ancestors on the direct male line.
-Y-DNA testing is an extremely powerful tool for proving pedigrees and for breaking past brick walls where paper genealogy has failed to go.
+Only males have the Y-chromosome, and because the male Y-chromosome is handed down intact from father to son through the generations (except for infrequent mutations), just as surnames are handed down from father to son, Y-DNA testing can identify common ancestors on the direct male line.
+Y-DNA testing is an extremely powerful tool for supporting pedigrees and for breaking past brick walls where paper genealogy has failed to go.

 Answers to Frequently Asked Questions